gripped/MK808-headless-nand-3.0.8-rk3066/README.md

  <br>

-You need to have your MTD block laid out as I have set up in the configs Kernel CONFIG_CMDLINE <br>
+You need to have your MTD blocks / partitions laid out as I have set up in the configs Kernel CONFIG_CMDLINE <br>

 The parameter file is in the root directory "parameter1gb" <br>